apgreimann/haiku-computer-list/a-hardware-template.md

 Cam status: My computer does not have (web)cams

-Additional notes (multi-line):
+Additional notes (multi-line): Graphics need to be in Vesa mode on this machine to work properly.

-* Anything that you'd like to add for others in the Haiku community to read

-Contributor: (Your name here, or if you wish to remain anonymous, list 'anonymous' or don't include this line).

-Contribution date: (Usually only listed for form entries, but you can add this in if you like.)
+Contributor: apgreimann

+Contribution date: 5 Feb 2020